If you run regularly, watch what you eat, but still can’t lose any weight, then you’ve come to the right place.

 It’s not only important to pay attention to what you’re putting in your mouth, but also how much sleep you’re getting, your stress level, your training intensity, and the fact that you might have medical issues that are sabotaging your weight loss efforts.

-Losing weight is a messy business.
+Losing weight is a messy business, especially when you’re a fat runner.
 There are no shortcuts nor silver bullets—and it requires hard and persistent work to see results—the type of result that works for the long term.

 Please feel free to leave your comments and questions in the section below.